nspcc-dev/neo-go-sc-wrkshp/README.md

 - [docker](https://docs.docker.com/install/linux/docker-ce/debian/)
 - [go](https://golang.org/dl/)

-#### Versioning
-As with many other Neo projects NeoGo is currently on its way to Neo 3, so there are two main branches there — [master](https://github.com/nspcc-dev/neo-go), where all Neo 3 development is happening right now and [master-2.x](https://github.com/nspcc-dev/neo-go/tree/master-2.x) for stable Neo 2 implementation.
-This workshop contains basic tutorial notes for Neo 3 version.
-If you want to continue with Neo 2, please, refer to [master-2.x branch](https://github.com/nspcc-dev/neo-go-sc-wrkshp/tree/master-2.x).

 #### Step 1
 If you already have neo-go or go smart-contracts, please, update go modules in order to be up-to-date with the current interop API changes.
 If not, download neo-go and build it (master branch):